cxbxtx/cxbxtx/README.md

 ### Hi there!
 My name is Ivan👋

 I see my mission as an IT professional in business development by improving the quality of management decisions based on data analysis.\
-I’m currently working as a BI-developer for X5 Group.
+I’m currently working as a BI-developer for X5 Group<!-- and keen on Data Science-->.
 Recently I've successfully completed the Data Science course at Yandex.Practicum.

 **BI / Data Science:**\
 Python, Tableau, Apache Superset, Pandas, TensorFlow, Keras, PySpark, SciPy, Scikit-learn, Numpy, Matplotlib, Seaborn